 We want to provide you a valuable resource, your happiness is important!

 More Information On the Benefits:

-- Mobile Internet University (Brand New - Sept 2017): So many options, not sure where to begin?
-This structured course walks you through our content - ramping you up from understanding your options, assessing your needs to selecting your plans & gear.
+- Mobile Internet University - So many options, not sure where to begin?
+This structured course walks you through our video and written guides - ramping you up from understanding your options, assessing your needs to selecting your plans & gear.
 And then bringing it all together.
 Go at your own pace, and bring questions to our forums or interactive Q&A webinars.
 Get a free preview of Section 1 in Our Classroom.

-- Exclusive content - We'll release some of our most in-depth mobile internet articles, product reviews, insider tips, guides, videos and news items to our 'Mobile Internet Aficiandos' first, before they become publicly available.
-Any article in our Resource Center marked with the 'blue dudes' contains exclusive content for MIAs, as well as the in-depth review portions in our Review Center.
+- Exclusive content - We release most of our in-depth mobile internet guides, product reviews, insider tips, guides, videos and field testing data to our 'Mobile Internet Aficionados' exclusively.
 You'll also find extra tips and insider info embedded in some news articles, just for members.

 - Example: When T-Mobile announced they were discontinuing their Simple Choice plans in January 2017, we posted an article about it to our news center.
 The article contained extra information for our members with instruction on how to obtain the plan, recommended devices and even a 25m video overviewing the plans.
-We've now made that entire article public so you can see an example of the extra guidance members get on breaking topics: Click to See the full T-Mobile Article.
+We've now made that entire article public so you can see an example of the extra guidance members get: Click to See the full T-Mobile Article.

 - Breaking Stories & Alerts - We issue special breaking news alerts if we hear of anything that might impact our members that needs to be acted on quickly - such as a limited time promotion, threats to popular solutions (like grandfathered Verizon Unlimited Data Plans) or substantial shift in the industry.